Wasserwecken/markdownpaper/content.md

 There is no need for NPM, Ruby, Python, Perl Environment, Docker container, Java runtime, online services or subscription.
 It runs anywhere without any installation and creates a print ready HTML layout.

-Write your content and focus on your content.
-The layout ain't your problem you want to solve.
+Write content, focus on content.
+Layout ain't your problem.